- 1 Definition

 Some pagans and Hermeticists have also adopted several concepts of the Tree of Life.
-The Flowers of Life can give rise to the symbol of the Tree of Life.
-The Pythagoreans showcased perhaps the first occurrence of Vesica Piscis; they consider it as a holy symbol, because of its relationship with the Flowers of Life.
+The Flower of Life can give rise to the symbol of the Tree of Life.
+The Pythagoreans showcased perhaps the first occurrence of Vesica Piscis; they consider it as a holy symbol, because of its relationship with the Flower of Life.

-Several works in Alchemists have also shown some components of the Flowers.
-The Metatron’s Cube has its origin in the Flowers of Life, and the former is used as a creation circle of containment circle.
+Several works in Alchemists have show some components of the Flower of life.
+The Metatron’s Cube has its origin in the Flower of Life.
+And the former is a creation circle of containment circle.

 Locations across the world

-It is found in different countries and cities across the world.
+The flower is in different countries and cities across the world.
 Some of these places include:

 – The city of Ephesus, Izmir, Turkey;